 The Importance Of A Return Policy

-Mattress shopping online can be scary because you don’t know how a mattress might feel, but a sane return policy can calm your fears of sleeping poorly.
+Mattress shopping online can be scary because you don’t know how an online mattress might feel, but a reasonable return policy can calm your fears of sleeping poorly.
 Retail stores might try to shorten the time you have to return your purchase because you tried the mattress before buying it.
 Ordering online typically gives you a more reasonable window of time to return the mattress if it is not a match.

-Online mattress companies should give a longer sleeping trial because they know that you want time to try out your mattress.
+Most online mattress companies give a long sleeping trial because they know that you want time to try out your mattress.
 This is to counter the fact that you can’t try your mattress before purchasing it.

-Before you return your mattress after sleeping on it for only one night, remember that your body needs to adjust to your new sleeping surface.
+Before you return your mattress after sleeping on it for only one night, remember that your bodyto your new sleeping surface.
 It may take a month or more to fully adjust to a new bedding system.
 If your body is used to sleeping poorly, it may not feel the benefits of a bed that is suitable for deep sleep.